Canal Lock Water Budget Planner

 Average daily inflow that offsets withdrawals.
 Set to 0 if unknown.

-Want a quick, optional way to build intuition for the same tradeoff the calculator measures?
-In this mini-game, you act as a lock keeper trying to move boats efficiently without draining the summit reservoir too fast.
-Tap or move your pointer to switch the lock gate target between the upper and lower side.
-Let boats enter on the correct side, then send them out while collecting refill droplets and avoiding wasteful spill surges.
-The better your timing, the higher your streak and the longer your water lasts.
+Want a quick, optional way to build intuition for the same water tradeoff the calculator measures?
+In this mini-game, you act as a lock keeper balancing traffic through the canal against the water stored in the summit reservoir.
+Tap or move your pointer to switch the gate target between the upper and lower side.
+Let boats enter on the correct side, send them out cleanly, and collect refill droplets while avoiding wasteful spill surges.
+The better your timing, the higher your streak and the longer the water lasts.

 0Score